GfSE/SAF-EA-Profile/CheatSheets/System-Process-Viewpoint.md

 **Viewpoint Output:**
 * flow of material, energy or information is captured in [SFV01c](System-Context-Exchange-Viewpoint.md)
+* used trigger have an impact on the SOI's state machine in [SFV03b](System-State-Viewpoint.md)

 ## Exposed Elements and Connectors
 The following Stereotypes / Model Elements are used in the Viewpoint: